rchen8/nexus-mutual-tracker/README.md

 >>> from app import db
 >>> db.create_all()
 ```
-If starting the app for the first time, first run `python job.py`.
 To start the app:
 ```
+python job.py
 python server.py
 ```